On Relative Cumulative Residual Information Measure and Its Applications: Data Analysis

 \section{Data Analysis}

 Gaia is a European space mission provides astrometry, photometry, and spectroscopy of nearly 2 billion stars in the Milky Way as well as significant samples of extra galactic and solar system objects.
-The third Gaia data release, Gaia DR3, contains astrometry and broad-band photometry, Gaia Collaboration (2016).\\ We considered the data collected between 25 July 2014 and 28 May 2017– during the first 34 months of the Gaia mission have been processed by the Gaia Data Processing and Analysis Consortium (DPAC), resulting in Gaia DR3 for the data analysis.
-In this study, we have taken the epoch photometry of the object Gaia DR3 4111834567779557376 and the epoch photometry of the object Gaia DR3 5090605830056251776 into consideration.
+The third Gaia data release, Gaia DR3, contains astrometry and broad-band photometry, \citet{brown2016gaia}, \citet{vallenari2023gaia}, \citet{steen2024measuring}.\\ We considered data collected between 25 July 2014 and 28 May 2017 - during the first 34 months of the Gaia mission, which have been processed by the Gaia Data Processing and Analysis Consortium (DPAC), resulting in Gaia DR3 for data analysis.
+In this study, we have taken into account the epoch photometry of the Gaia DR3 object 4111834567779557376 and the epoch photometry of the Gaia DR3 object 5090605830056251776.
 The epoch photometry table contains the light curve for a given object in the pass bands G, BP, and RP.
-The data related to the magnitude of the pass bands was taken from the Gaia DR3 archive (https://gea.esac.esa.int/archive/). \\ The objective here was to compare the magnitude of various pass bands namely G, BP, and RP.
+The data related to the magnitude of the pass bands was taken from the Gaia DR3 archive \url{https://gea.esac.esa.int/archive/}.
+The objective here was to compare the magnitude of various pass bands namely G, BP, and RP.
 We have estimated the results of RCRI measure for the pairs (G, BP) (G, RP) and (BP, RP).
 Bias and MSE of the same were also calculated using the kernel estimator based on the RCRI measure given in (19).
 When the object Gaia DR3 4111834567779557376 was considered 150 observations regarding the magnitude of each pass band namely G, BP, and RP were taken into account.
 Each band had 50 observations.
 MLE of the parameters were calculated and exponential distribution was taken into consideration.
 Table 8 provides the RCRI values of the pairs of (G, BP) (G, RP) and (BP, RP) regarding the object Gaia DR3 4111834567779557376.
 The estimated value was found to be 3.6356,3.3542 and 3.3542 for the pairs (G, BP), (G, RP), and (BP, RP ) respectively.
+It can be seen that the disparity between the pairs of pass bands are consistent, while considering the object Gaia DR3 4111834567779557376.